 Although Timor-Leste operates as a "dollarized" economy, the BCTL can reasonably calculate the aggregate broad monetary (M2) by excluding dollar bills in circulation.
-This measure is determined by summing the currency in circulation, Timor-Leste Economic Performance 2024 demand deposits (which, like currency, can be immediately mobilized for payments), and "quasi-money" (saving and term deposits), which can also be accessed relatively quickly to make payments.
+This measure is determined by summing the currency in circulation, demand deposits (which, like currency, can be immediately mobilized for payments), and "quasi-money" (saving and term deposits), which can also be accessed relatively quickly to make payments.

-Chart 3.4a Money supply growth
+Chart 3.4aMoney supply growth

-Chart 3.4b M2 and its components % annual change and its contributions
+Chart 3.4b M2 and its components

-M2 rose to Graph 3.4a and 3.4b show the evolution of the M2 from 1,339 million 2017 to 2024.
-Note that the M2 values are approximate, by December as it is challenging to accurately calculate the value of 2024, an increase of banknotes in circulation due to the use of the US dollar. \$91 million However, since the physical currency circulation represents from the a relatively small and stable portion of the total payment previous year. resources, the approximate M2 provides a reasonable measure for assessing the size and fluctuations of the money supply in the economy.
+M2 rose to 1,339 million by December 2024, an increase of \$91 million from the previous year.
+Graph 3.4a and 3.4b show the evolution of the M2 from 2017 to 2024.
+Note that the M2 values are approximate, as it is challenging to accurately calculate the value of banknotes in circulation due to the use of the US dollar.
+However, since the physical currency circulation represents a relatively small and stable portion of the total payment resources, the approximate M2 provides a reasonable measure for assessing the size and fluctuations of the money supply in the economy.
 In 2024, the M2 amounted to \$1,339 million, reflecting an expansion of \$91 million from 2023, continuing the trend of growth over the years.

-Chart 3.4c Share of deposit by ownership
+Chart 3.4cShare of deposit by ownership